 What are taxpayer-funded school vouchers?

-Taxpayer-funded vouchers provide public funding to pay part or all of an individual student’s tuition at a private or religious school.
+Taxpayer-funded vouchers, and their more difficult to understand cousin, Scholarship Tax Credits, provide public funding to pay part or all of an individual student’s tuition at a private or religious school.

 How did school vouchers come into existence?

 Conservative economist Milton Friedman first proposed vouchers in the 1950’s.
 Friedman saw vouchers “not as an end in themselves” but as “a means to make a transition from a government to a market system,” to enable “a private, for-profit industry to develop that will provide a wide variety of learning opportunities and offer effective competition to public schools.”

 The first state-sponsored voucher programs arose in Southern states starting in the late 1950s, as a way for white families to avoid sending their children to racially integrated schools.
 In response to the U.S. Supreme Court ruling in Brown vs. Board of Education that racially segregated public schools were unconstitutional, private, all-white “segregation academies” opened throughout the South.
 Southern state legislatures adopted public voucher programs, to enable white students of all income levels to attend the segregation academies and continue receiving a publicly-funded, all white education.